Code-Institute-Submissions/UX-Milestone-Project/README.md

 ##### In-Universe User Stories:

 Users must be able to:
-- intuitively navigate the site using the navbar, in order to shorten the time between entering the site and finding the desired information.
+- Intuitively navigate the site using the navbar, in order to shorten the time between entering the site and finding the desired information.
-- see the site branding in order to associate the brand with the content on the site.
+- See the site branding in order to associate the brand with the content on the site.
-- view the most recent articles in order to see summaries of the most recent news, and if desired navigate to those articles. (__*full articles would be hosted on a blog of sorts, the implementation of which falls outside of the current scope of the project, so they will be placeholders.*__)
+- View the most recent articles in order to see summaries of the most recent news, and if desired navigate to those articles. (__*full articles would be hosted on a blog of sorts, the implementation of which falls outside of the current scope of the project, so they will be placeholders.*__)
-- read the aims in order to learn why the company does what it does, and how it does it.
+- Read the aims in order to learn why the company does what it does, and how it does it.
-- view the timeline in order to get a fuller understanding of the company and how their history affects their ongoing operations.
+- View the timeline in order to get a fuller understanding of the company and how their history affects their ongoing operations.
-- use the contact section form in order to submit messages to the company in order to contact them with queries, complaints, complements, or stories.
+- Use the contact section form in order to submit messages to the company in order to contact them with queries, complaints, complements, or stories.
-- be supplied with alternate contact information such as a location or phone address if a direct online message is inappropriate or impossible for the desired method of contact.
+- Be supplied with alternate contact information such as a location or phone address if a direct online message is inappropriate or impossible for the desired method of contact.
-- view the associated organisations that the company is part of, and navigate to their sites. (__*as those sites do not currently exist and are outside of the scope of this project, these logos will simply open into blank tabs or other placeholder pages.*__)
+- View the associated organisations that the company is part of, and navigate to their sites. (__*as those sites do not currently exist and are outside of the scope of this project, these logos will simply open into blank tabs or other placeholder pages.*__)
-- see the copyright information for the company, also located in the footer, in order to know the legal ownership of the site and be assured that the site is an official one.
+- See the copyright information for the company, also located in the footer, in order to know the legal ownership of the site and be assured that the site is an official one.

 #### Mockup